 People who want a more natural approach to pain relief may turn to essential oils.
-Research shows that some could be a great alternative treatment.
+These are used in aromatherapy where the oil is diffused into the air or added to a carrier oil and applied to the skin.

 There are many essential oils that can help treat bug bites.
 These include: